Online sources for Leicestershire history

-- My Leicestershire History.
+- Special Collections Online.
 An umbrella site which includes the following resources:

 - East Midlands Oral History Archive (a wide selection of recordings from the archive).
 If your interest lies in oral history, you should also look at the EMOHA website, which contains a catalogue of many recordings.

 - Ghost Signs of Leicestershire (photographs of over 250 hand-painted advertisements on buildings in Leicestershire)

 - Gorrie Collection (political memorabilia relating to the Labour movement in Leicestershire, c.
 1889-1909)